216 North Brand Boulevard

 about Royce Hall

 Like Carnegie Hall and Lincoln Center, Royce Hall is one of America’s great concert halls, distinguished not only for its impeccable beauty and refined acoustics, but also for the ghosts of performances that haunt it.
-As the main performance venue for UCLA Live, Royce Hall has been providing something other than just the standard cultural menu for many years.
+As the main performance venue for CAP UCLA, Royce Hall has been providing something other than just the standard cultural menu for many years.

 From Sunset Blvd, enter the north side of campus at Royce Drive (between Westwood Plaza and Hilgard Avenue).
 Proceed straight ahead to Parking Structure 5.
 From Structure 5, cross the footbridge to Royce Hall.